jchcdwgithub/central_util/README.md

 Run pip to install the libraries from the requirements.txt file:
 `python -m pip install -r requirements.txt`

+Note that you might need to run python3 and/or pip3 instead.

 ## Data File Format
 For either the csv or xlsx file, there are three columns that might be defined:
 1. serial